SethNute/copyofschoolproject/README.md

 ##Development
 - Clone the repository
 - Change directories to src
-- run the command, '''npm install'''
+- run the command, 'npm install'
-- start mongo by using the command, '''mongod --fork --syslog'''
+- start mongo on your machine by using the command, 'mongod --fork --syslog'
-- run the command, '''npm start'''
+- run the command, 'npm start'
 - head to localhost:8080 to view the web app

+##Use Case Testing
+- Perform the development setup above
+- Navigate to the src directory
+- Run the command, 'npm install -g mocha'
+- Run the command, 'mocha'